Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 - Use Dependency Injection inside an MVC Action Filter

->**Note:** This Lab is using Unity Application Block and MEF 2.0 as the frameworks for dependency resolution, but it is possible to adapt any Dependency Injection Framework to work with MVC 4.
+>**Note:** This Lab is using Unity.Mvc3 NuGet Package for dependency resolution, but it is possible to adapt any Dependency Injection Framework to work with MVC 4.

 <a name="SystemRequirements" />
 ### System Requirements ###